Concurrent Session C

 C1 – New Pathways, Ongoing Challenges and Continued Breakthroughs: Revisiting Principles and Practices Supporting People with Complex Needs to Live Life to the Fullest Post-ABI

-Joanna Hamilton, PhD, C.Psych., Stephen Land, Survivor, Chanth Seyone, MD, FRCPC, Barbara Claiman, MA, RRP,CVRP(F), Josh Andreas, Teryl Hoefel and Nicole McLeod will provide a framework for the development of community supports for individuals with highly complex needs and the outcomes of the use of these practices.
-The presentation includes a case study of one individual (who will be a co-presenter) with a long history of significant behavioral and mental health challenges in addition to brain injury.
+Joanna Hamilton, PhD, C.Psych., Chanth Seyone, MD, FRCPC, Barbara Claiman, MA, RRP,CVRP(F), Josh Andreas, Teryl Hoefel and Nicole McLeod will provide a framework for the development of community supports for individuals with highly complex needs and the outcomes of the use of these practices.
+The presentation includes a case study of one individual with a long history of significant behavioral and mental health challenges in addition to brain injury.
 This framework was initially presented eight years ago with a focus on interventions that were person-directed, collaborative, and pro-active.
 Interventions were designed to provide multiple and ongoing engagement in meaningful activities, and were developed to pre-empt problems.
 Essential to this framework is collaboration among all team members and, most importantly, the direct and ongoing involvement of the individual with brain injury in the day-to-day decision-making of life.
 This presentation will review the outcomes of having used this framework and these practices over the past eight years.

 C2 – One Concussion, Three Perspectives: Pulling It All Together For A Successful Return To Work